What is a saltwater starter fish?

 A good saltwater starter fish will be able to tolerate the less-than-perfect living conditions in a new tank.
 Not all cool saltwater fish are great starter fish.
 Not all hardy fish are great starter fish.
 Check out this list of the 6 most important attributes of a good saltwater starter fish and examples of starter fish to avoid.

 Hardy Saltwater Fish

-- 1) Hardiness—saltwater starter fish must be able to tolerate harsh and possibly fluctuating aquarium.
+- 1) Hardiness—a saltwater starter fish must tolerate harsh and possibly fluctuating aquariums.
 You want to select a tolerant, hardy saltwater fish species as a great starter fish

 Resistant to Parasites